TUM-AIMED/hyfed/hyfed-docs/readme/develop_hyfed.md

             # get the number of samples
             sample_count = self.x_matrix.shape[0]

-            # send the sample count to the server
+            # share the noisy sample count with the server and noise with the compensator
+            self.set_compensator_flag()
             self.local_parameters[StatsLocalParameter.SAMPLE_COUNT] = sample_count

         except Exception as io_exception: